 Spring is unfairly deceiving

 Even July is pretty easy because your colony benefits from bees raised in June.
-Reports of dead colonies start arriving at the end of August, soon after the number of mites per bee skyrockets.
+The first reports of dead colonies arrive at the end of August, soon after the number of mites per bee skyrockets.
 This happens because the rate of mite reproduction continues merrily along while the amount of bee brood drops off sharply.
-Compared to spring, autumn is the true test.
+Autumn is the true test of a beekeeper.

 Let your bees shift their priorities